AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 ## TODO

-- Is there any paper that focuses on worker-wrapper transformation?
 - Does handling of unboxed values described in "Unboxed values as first class citizens in a non-strict functional language" fit in the scope of this page?